 All languages have limitations for describing models and the modeler/programmer must be aware of these limitations.
 If your domain e.g. require non-tree-structured classification hierarchies and your language only support tree-structured classification, you must find a work-around and you need to document that a work-around has been made.

-Aspects of a phenomena as described in chapter xxxx, may be viewed as a kind of classification of phenomena characterized by a given aspect.
-The representation of aspects by means of part-objects combined with nested classes is in many cases a good solution, buy may also be seen as a work-around.
+Aspects of a phenomena as described in chapter , may be viewed as a kind of classification of phenomena characterized by a given aspect.
+The representation of aspects by means of intrinsic objects combined with nesting is in many cases a good solution, buy may also be seen as a work-around.

 For independent classification hierarchies, aspects may often be used.
-Given the concept of a person represented by a class Person.
-Nationality and profession may then be viewed as different aspects of a person and thus be represented by part-objects. +++ måske vi skulle bruge disse som eksempler på aspects?
+Given the concept of a person represented by a class Person

 No mainstream object-oriented language (if any language at all) has a suitable mechanism for representing independent classification hierarchies, although many languages have mechanism intend for this purpose.

-For a detailed description of multiple inheritance, interfaces, traits and mixing, the reader should learn to what extent such mechanism are supported by a given language to be used.
+For a detailed description of multiple inheritance, interfaces, traits and mixing, the reader should learn to what extent such mechanism are supported by a given language.